OSGeo/gdal/gdal/doc/source/user/virtual_file_systems.rst

 Since GDAL 2.4, when listing a directory, files with GLACIER storage class are ignored unless the :decl_configoption:`CPL_VSIL_CURL_IGNORE_GLACIER_STORAGE` configuration option is set to ``NO``.

-Since GDAL 3.1, the Rename() operation is supported (first doing a copy of the original file and then deleting it).
+Since GDAL 3.1, the :cpp:func:`VSIRename` operation is supported (first doing a copy of the original file and then deleting it)

+Since GDAL 3.1, the :cpp:func:`VSIRmdirRecursive` operation is supported (using batch deletion method).
+The :decl_configoption:`CPL_VSIS3_USE_BASE_RMDIR_RECURSIVE` configuration option can be set to YES if using a S3-like API that doesn't support batch deletion (GDAL >= 3.2)

 .. versionadded:: 2.1